cbumgard/node-mongo-join/README.md

 Join instances are configured via the API method ```join.on(opts)```, which takes an opts object containing the following options describing how to join documents from secondary collections into the documents in the primary collection.
 The ```join.on(opts)``` method returns back the instance of the join so it can be chained.
 The opts object contains the following fields:

     /**
     * Add a new join on another collection.
     * @param  {Object} opts Must contain fields 'field', 'to', and 'from', and
+    * optionally 'as'.
-     * optionally 'as'. 'field' specifies the field name in this cursor's doc
+    * 'field' specifies the field name in this cursor's doc
-     * that references a foreign collection's doc we want to join. 'to'
+    * that references a foreign collection's doc we want to join.
-     * represents the field name in the foreign collection's doc, and 'from'
+    * 'to' represents the field name in the foreign collection's doc
-     * represents the name of the foreign collection. optionally 'as' specifies
+    * 'from' represents the name of the foreign collection.
-     * a new or existing field in this collection's doc that will hold the
+    * 'as' optionally specifies a new or existing field in this
+    * collection's doc that will hold the
     * joined doc from the foreign collection.
 If 'as' is omitted, the joined
     * doc by default will be stored in the 'field' field.
+    * 'id' optionally specifies (true or false) whether the 'to' field should be
+    * treated as a MongoDB ObjectID.
+By default true if 'to' is the field '_id'
+    * and false otherwise.
     * @return {Join}   This instance.
 Can be used to chain .on() method calls.
     */

 ### findOne(collection, query, [opts], callback)